+Company Name Mr. Ring Vendor Vendor Address City, State Zip

+Dear Vendor:

-On School Letterhead Date D Company Name Mr. Ring Vendor Vendor Address City, State Zip M V Dear Vendor: D Our High School extends to your company an invitation to offer bids for the sale of class rings.
+Our High School extends to your company an invitation to offer bids for the sale of class rings.
 We are calling for bids for each of two classes.
-The Class of and the Class of and the Class of and the Class of and the Class of representatives and no more than two voting faculty/staff members will compromise a committee to ascertain the company to be awarded the contract for class rings. rir of co Our committee will meet at (time) on (day, (date).
+The Class of \\\\\ and the Class of \\\\\ representatives and no more than two voting faculty/staff members will compromise a committee to ascertain the company to be awarded the contract for class rings.

+Our committee will meet at (time) on (day, (date).
 Please bring your sealed, formal typewritten bid and other support materials you wish to display to accompany your presentation.
 The order of the presentations by each of the three companies will be determined at a 2:15 p.m. drawing which will be held in the Activities Office.
 All representatives are to be present at that time.
 It is expected that all comments made during the presentation will be positive in tone.
-Making negative comments about your competitor and his/her products is not permitted. ty pr de re du You will be provided a 6-foot table for your presentation.
+Making negative comments about your competitor and his/her products is not permitted.

+You will be provided a 6-foot table for your presentation.
 Your entire display must fit on top of this table.
 You may only display those products that will be on sale to our students.
-Attached you will find a copy of the Procedures for Competitive Bidding that will be used on (date). to At If you wish additional information, please call the Activities Office at (telephone number) between the hours of (specify hours).
-Sincerely, Si Name Director of Student Activities
+Attached you will find a copy of the Procedures for Competitive Bidding that will be used on (date).

+If you wish additional information, please call the Activities Office at (telephone number) between the hours of (specify hours).